 Things didn’t always work out of course.
 And the widows sometimes returned to emptied coffers and pledged land.
 It was to insure their families from similar fates that some patriarchs used their personal wealth to build houses of their own.

 This was the house R’s grandfather built for his young family in the same village as his ancestral home and close to the family temple*.

+My mother in law was born on the 5th of May 1926, the day of the housewarming.
 R’s stunningly beautiful grandmother never tired of bragging about how she served a traditional celebratory lunch to each of her guests and then quietly retired to her room to deliver her youngest daughter, her sixth child.
 (She bore two more sons in the course of the next four years.)

 She also never tired of talking about her house.
 About the egg tempera glaze on the columns, the beautiful stencilling around the cornice, the amber and blue glass on the shutters, the beautifully carved wooden pillars, the gorgeous blown glass oil lamps and the room on the first floor, decorated with frescoes to commemorate the visit of the Maharaja of Mysore to the family temple and his overnight stay in the house.
 It became a kind of tradition(until R broke it!) for every grandson to spend his wedding night in this ‘Rangda Malige‘ (painted upper-floor).